OpenPegasus/OpenPegasusDocker/README.md

    4. Provisioning the WBEM server with a CIM model and possibly building and installing providers for the target environment.

-In short, a OpenPegasus WBEM server image can be created by just running the following
+An OpenPegasus WBEM server image can be created by just running the
+following:

 1. Clone this repository to your local machine
 2. Create the build image which consists of Ubuntu, updates to Ubuntu and